AasthaDG/seattle-food-access-analysis/README.md

 ![Geography](outputs/chart6_geography.png)

-**66% of all food resource sites are located in Seattle proper.** Suburban communities like Auburn, Federal Way, Renton, and Burien collectively account for a much smaller share — despite representing a significant portion of King County's lower-income population.
+**66% of all food resource sites are located in Seattle proper.** Suburban communities like Auburn, Federal Way, Renton, and Burien collectively account for a much smaller share, despite representing a significant portion of King County's lower-income population.

 This doesn't mean suburban residents are ignored, but it does suggest a geographic equity question worth surfacing in planning discussions: are site distributions proportional to where food-insecure families actually live?